ddaaggeett/whiteSocket/README.md

 A single blooprint is an editable document containing hand-drawn detail (BLOOPS) with supportive text (BLIPS).

 If a picture is placed in front of an audience and the only thing that had to be done was the group of people looking at it had to argue about it, you'd eventually get to a refined explanation, perhaps even an exact transcription of what was drawn by hand.
 This is the measurement system that gives credibility to hand-drawn/written work.
-Imagine sorting algorithms to apply to user generated content.
+Imagine sorting algorithms to apply to user generated hand-drawings.
 ____________________________________________________________________________

 BLOOPRINT USER MODEL: